Kantrum

 Kantrum (កន្ត្រឹម, กันตรึม) is a type of folk music played by the Khmer in Isan, Thailand, living near the border with Cambodia.
 It is a fast, traditional dance music.
 In its purest form, cho-kantrum, singers, percussion and fiddles dominate the sound.
 A more modern form using electric instrumentation arose in the mid-1980s.

 Language

-Kantrum is interesting from a linguistic perspective.
+Kantrum is distinct from a linguistic perspective.
 As the Khmer native to Thailand are bilingual, kantrum songs can be sung in Thai (Isan dialect), Northern Khmer or a combination of the two.
-In the case of the later, it is most common that a complete verse will be sung in Thai followed by a reciprocating verse in Khmer.
+In the case of the latter, it is most common that a complete verse will be sung in Thai followed by a reciprocating verse in Khmer.
 However, code switching between the two languages within the same verse also occurs, lending to a wide variety of possibilities for rhyming and tonal euphony.

 Performers

 In the late-1980s, Darkie became the genre's biggest star, crossing into mainstream markets in the later 1990s.
 In the mid-2010s, Darkie found popularity online, particularly among Westerners, for his rendition of the Sinn Sisamouth song "Sat Tituy".
 Another artist known for Kantrum is Chalermpol Malakham, although he is also a popular performer of the Luk Thung and Morlam styles of music.